mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 111 - Modifying Collections While Traversing/readme.md

         people.remove(person);
     }
 }
-// We iterate a copy and remove it from original
+// We iterate a copy and remove it from the original

 coll.removeIf(currentIndex -> currentIndex == 5);
 // Or use language tools (if available)